psychopy/psychopy/docs/source/troubleshooting.rst

 The application doesn't start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may find that you try to launch the PsychoPy application, the splash screen appears and then goes away and nothing more happens.
-What this means is that an error has occured during startup itself.
+What this means is that an error has occurred during startup itself.

 Commonly, the problem is that a preferences file is somehow corrupt.
 To fix that see :ref:`cleanPrefs`, below.